 Ready to step your boot game up?

-Whenever veg tan boots get thrown into the mix, that often means a well-crafted pair with the perk of greater patina potential — like a blank canvas you can paint your own story on.
+Whenever veg tan boots get thrown into the mix, that often means a well-crafted pair with the perk of greater patina potential — like a blank canvas on which you can paint your own story.

-And among leather footwear enthusiasts, both the heritage boot guys as well as the classic menswear gents hold vegetable tanned (or “veg tan”) leather to a high regard because of its durability, traditional production methods, and unique character.
+Among leather footwear enthusiasts, the heritage boot guys and the classic menswear gents hold vegetable-tanned (or “veg tan”) leather in high regard because of its durability, traditional production methods, and unique character.

 So for today, we’ll dive into our picks for the best vegetable tanned leather boots out there.
 We have some great value options, a couple from institutional Pacific Northwest brands to a wildcard veg tan leather boot some of you might not expect.

-But before we get to that, we’ll also briefly touch on veg tanning versus chrome tanning as well as the pros and cons of vegetable tanned leather.
+But before we get to that, we’ll also briefly touch on veg tanning versus chrome tanning and the pros and cons of vegetable tanned leather.

 - It also requires more time, money, and skill to produce, and it’s harder to dye

-It might be obvious already at this point, but the characteristics of vegetable tanned leather that we know and love primarily comes from the way it is tanned.
-Vegetable tanning uses organic matter from certain trees and shrubs to transform animal hides into leather, which can take between a month to almost a year depending on the recipe of the tannery.
+It might be obvious already at this point, but the characteristics of vegetable-tanned leather that we know and love primarily come from the way it is tanned.
+Vegetable tanning uses organic matter from certain trees and shrubs to transform animal hides into leather, which can take between a month to almost a year, depending on the recipe of the tannery.

-But fret not, because the Italians are keeping the veg tan tradition alive and well.
-As you may have noticed, vegetable tanned leathers from esteemed Italian tanneries like Badalassi and Maryam have been popular as of late, and these are facilities that exclusively focus on this old world method of tanning hides.
+But fret not, because the Italians keep the veg tan tradition alive and well.
+As you may have noticed, vegetable-tanned leathers from esteemed Italian tanneries like Badalassi and Maryam have been popular as of late, and these facilities exclusively focus on this old-world method of tanning hides.

 In fact, there is a coalition of leather tanneries in Tuscany called the Pelle Conciate Al Vegetale In Toscana (The Genuine Italian Vegetable Tanned Leather Consortium).
-It was founded in 1994 by a handful of Tuscan tanneries to preserve the longstanding traditions of vegetable tanning in the region.
+It was founded in 1994 by a handful of Tuscan tanneries to preserve the region’s longstanding traditions of vegetable tanning.
 Now, they have 19 Tuscan tanneries as members of the organization.
 (A good example of their product is this postman bag from Satchel & Page.

-And it’s not just in Italy where vegetable tanning is still being utilized.
-World class American tanneries like Horween and Wickett & Craig are still producing vegetable tanned leather today — you’ll find it on our list below.
+And it’s not just in Italy, where vegetable tanning is still utilized.
+World-class American tanneries like Horween and Wickett & Craig are still producing vegetable-tanned leather today — you’ll find it on our list below.